singhritesh85/DevOps-Project-Swiggy-Clone-App-Azure/README.md

 The screenshot for azure pipeline has been shown in the screenshot attached below.
 ![image](https://github.com/user-attachments/assets/9f5a75e4-2eb1-4b85-bf96-ca15b3eb2b78)

-After runnging the Azure Pipeline the screenshot for SonarQube and swiggy app (ReactJS based User Interface which runs on port 3000) is shown in the screenshot attached below.
+After runnging the Azure Pipeline the screenshot for SonarQube and swiggy app (React JS based User Interface which runs on port 3000) is shown in the screenshot attached below.
 ![image](https://github.com/user-attachments/assets/937c88f1-88c9-46e1-9662-0fadee4a4a0e)
 ![image](https://github.com/user-attachments/assets/de6d401a-fac3-4ff4-bf3e-fd312ebbd09b)